 - Gather support from the community to garner 10,000 votes in a one-year period and qualify for a review by the LEGO Review Board.

 - Your idea (if successful) becomes a real LEGO set available for purchase around the world, while you receive recognition as the set’s creator and earn a 1% royalty on sales!

 In the early days, the platform was quite open-ended, and almost any project idea was welcome for submission.
 As the community has grown, LEGO has provided more guidelines to help creators succeed and give them a better sense of what makes a submission more likely to be commercialized as a kit.
 However, LEGO understands that the Ideas community is not meant to be tightly controlled.
 They know that fans are brand advocates in their own right and that restricting creativity too much can have a negative impact on the community and the collaborative process.

 LEGO first began testing the idea of crowdsourcing product ideas from consumers in 2008.
 Through a beta project with Japan’s Cuusoo Systems, the company was able to connect with some of its biggest, most creative and most loyal fans.
 With promising early outcomes, the legendary toy brand approached Chaordix in 2012 to power its global open innovation community.
-The partnership between LEGO and Chaordix was a natural fit and since launching in 2014, LEGO Ideas has grown to nearly a million registered members who have submitted more than 25,000 project concepts.
-Of these submissions, 28 co-created kits have been brought to market, including Central Perk from FRIENDS (which sold out in a number of hours), the NASA Saturn V rocket, and the amazing Tree House (which is made from plant-based bricks).
+The partnership between LEGO and Chaordix was a natural fit and since launching in 2014, LEGO Ideas has grown to nearly 1.5 million registered members who have submitted more than 33,000 project concepts.
+Of these submissions, 30 co-created kits have been brought to market, including Central Perk from FRIENDS (which sold out in a number of hours after release), the NASA Saturn V rocket, and the amazing Tree House (which is made from plant-based bricks).